 “Wait—what?”
 Peter stopped in his tracks, and the squeaking from the push-cart ground to a halt.
 “Why didn’t you say something?”

 Another shrug.
 “I wasn’t sure until I blasted the Lykorithe.
 When I formed Senkilo’s Cannon, I—”

 “You still need to cast a spell of translation.
 Will you be able to—”

-She waved a dismissive hand.
-“It’s not a problem.
+She waved dismissively.
+“Not an issue.
 If Senkilo’s Cannon is AP calculus, then a spell of translation is first grade arithmetic.”

 “Oh—okay.”
 Peter started forward.
-He clicked his phone open and looked down at its screen.
+He clicked his phone open and looked at the screen.
 “We’re almost there.
-Take this right—” he looked up as he swung the cart around a corner, “—and boom.”
+Take a right—” he looked up as he swung the cart around a corner, “—and boom.”

 They stopped and stared.
 A thick, steely door marked the end of the hallway.